preetpoly/test/Doc/Using_Recon_Data/Readme.md

 As the name suggests, recon refers to preliminary research or analysis.
-After the PolyLogyx client is provisioned and the connection to the PolyLogyx server is established, seeded recon queries are run to pull relevant information for each node.
-These out-of-box queries run every 30 minutes to fetch data from the nodes and require no configuration.
+After the PolyLogyx client is provisioned and the connection to the PolyLogyx server is established, seeded recon queries can be run to pull relevant information for each node.
+These queries can be run as a collection or individually on the individual node by navigating to the node specific page.
+The recon queries can be very useful in discovering the endpoint state and properties typically abused by malware to gain persistence on the system.

 Understanding reported data
 ---------------------------